StefanScherer/dockerfiles-windows/registry/README.md

 [![This image on DockerHub](https://img.shields.io/docker/pulls/stefanscherer/registry-windows.svg)](https://hub.docker.com/r/stefanscherer/registry-windows/)

 Run your own Docker Registry in a Windows Docker container.
-This is a multi-os image for Windows Server 2016, Windows Server 1709, 1803 and Windows Server 2019.
+This is a multi-os image for Windows Server 2016, Windows Server 1803 and Windows Server 2019.

 As with Windows Server 2016 there is still a problem contacting containers from your Docker host locally (see [issue #253](https://github.com/Microsoft/Virtualization-Documentation/issues/253) for some details), I suggest to use two Windows Server 2016 machines for now.

 ## Create a folder on your host

-On the first Windows Server 2016 or 1709 we setup a local folder to persist your images.
+On the first Windows Server we setup a local folder to persist your images.

 ```
 mkdir C:\registry